 It all started by regular chats on Yahoo Messenger and at first, I couldn’t feel a thing.
 He seemed truly interested in me that I started paying attention.
 But it wasn’t until we met in person that my feelings grew.

 I remember the first time he told me the three words that I had been waiting all my life, I love you.
 I didn’t expect that I would hear this and be miserable.
 The day he said it, he was also telling me that we should stop communicating because he couldn’t make a commitment.
 He was still seeing his ex-girlfriend and despite saying that he loved me, he ultimately chose her.

 I knew right there and then that he didn’t love me.
 Thank god for emojis, he didn’t witness the mess that I was in that moment.
 I fudging wish he didn’t say it.
 I had been waiting for those three words all my life, only to hear it being dropped carelessly by a person who didn’t even mean it.

 I cried for three years, a long time for something that was short-lived.
 I thought I could never get over him.

 I kept all these heartbreaks in the attic of my mind.
 It was like having things that you knew you wouldn’t use anymore but you kept them anyway, thinking you’d find some use for them in the future.
 But unlike an old object, I have no use for these heartaches, yet I didn’t know how to liberate myself from them.
 Hence, they accumulated and slowly ate away my self-esteem.

-This is the root of my decade-long depression; I couldn’t express my love but wanted so bad to be loved in return.
+This is the root of my decade-long depression; I couldn’t express my love but wanted badly to be loved in return.
 Falling for this person who couldn’t love me was the last straw; I was completely devastated.